South Africa Diplomatic Profile

 Economic Policy

-South Africa’s closest economic policy partners are Eswatini, Lesotho, and China.
+South Africa’s closest economic policy partners are Eswatini, China, and Lesotho.
 Most adversarial: North Korea, United States, and Yemen.

 Key Questions